PayneLab/cptac/devdocs/02_add_new_dataset.md

 ![multiindexed_df](imgs/multiindexed_df.png)

-These tables conform to these requirements
+These tables conform to these requirements:

 *   Each column represents a particular variable.
 For omics tables, each column represents a gene/protein/etc. For metadata tables, each column represents a clinical variable (age, weight, etc.).
 *   Each row represents a specific sample.